 Anamudi Shola National Park covering a total area of around 7.5 km² is a protected area located along the Western Ghats in Idukki District, Kerala.

-It is birds and butterflies all around at Anamudi Shola National Park, Kerala.
-Anyone entering the Shola should keep one’s eye’s wide open, for this is one belt that has tigers, gaurs, leopards, elephants, wild boars and sambhars.
-Gaint squirrels can be seen leaping among branches.
+It is birds and butterflies all around Anamudi Shola National Park, Kerala.
+Anyone entering the Shola should keep one’s eyes wide open, for this is one belt that has tigers, gaurs, leopards, elephants, wild boars, and sambhars.
+Giant squirrels can be seen leaping among branches.

-Sitting outside the hut of the forest department or going up the watchtower nearby can be a different and colourful experience with all the bright coloured flowering trees, the lush green hillocks and the wavy tea gardens around.
+Sitting outside the hut of the forest department or going up the watchtower nearby can be a different and colorful experience with all the bright-colored flowering trees, the lush green hillocks, and the wavy tea gardens around.

 Monsoon is another enchanting season as the park receives an annual average rainfall of about 4,500 mm.
 But one cannot venture out to the forests.
 Sitting in the hut, one can listen to the roaring music of the rains interspersed with howling winds.

-It is this dense ecosystem that is source for the Pambar river and as locals, the Muthuvan tribe, say this shola provides water for the whole of Munnar.
+It is this dense ecosystem that is the source for the Pambar River and as locals, the Muthuvan tribe, say this shola provides water for the whole of Munnar.
 The dense forests have little rivulets that are perennial water sources flowing into the river.

-With the assistance of the forest officials one can even under take a trek through the dense forest where you may come across a herd of bisons or wild boar.
-Most of the tree barks are covered mosses or lichens.
+With the assistance of forest officials, one can even undertake a trek through the dense forest where you may come across a herd of bison or wild boar.
+Most of the tree barks are covered with mosses or lichens.

-The massive ferns can leave you wounder struck.
+The massive ferns can leave you wonder-struck.
 At a distance between the sholas are grasslands which make playgrounds for tigers and leopards.

-Alongside the Anamalai National Park, declared one in November 2003, are the Mannavan, Pullardi and Idivara sholas.
-The hut is run by the Eco development society of the forest department.
-Enquirers and reservation can be made at Forest information centre at Munnar.
+Alongside the Annamalai National Park, declared one in November 2003, are the Mannavan, Pullardi, and Idivara sholas.
+The hut is run by the Ecodevelopment society of the forest department.
+Enquirers and reservations can be made at the Forest information center at Munnar.